deventw/react-payme-paycode/README.md

 ## Acknowledgement

-This project explores payment UI component integration in React applications for learning purposes.
-It is not affiliated with PayMe.
+This project explores the integration of payment UI components in React applications for learning purposes.
+It is not affiliated with any specific payment service or platform.

 ## License